 An acute optic nerve injury is referred to as traumatic optic neuropathy (TON).
 This is an acute optic nerve injury that is secondary to trauma.
 Those who suffer from traumatic optic neuropathy can experience varying degrees of vision loss and these may include: decreased visual acuity (clarity), visual field abnormalities, or loss of color vision.
 The most common cause of TON is auto accidents and

 bicycle accidents, followed by falls and acts of violence (assaults).
 TON is also associated with penetrating orbital trauma such as gunshot wounds, stab wounds or penetration wounds from foreign bodies.

-Post Traumatic Vision Syndrome (PTVS) occurs abruptly after an injury, and is caused by the brain not having enough time to adapt to the injury.
-As a result of the sudden impact, blow, or other injury, the person suffers from vision abnormalities which can affect their balance, coordination and movement.
+Post Traumatic Vision Syndrome (PTVS) occurs abruptly after an injury and is caused by the brain not having enough time to adapt to the injury.
+As a result of the sudden impact, blow, or other injuries, the person suffers from vision abnormalities which can affect their balance, coordination, and movement.
 Many people who experience traumatic brain injuries will also experience numerous accompanying visual perception abnormalities as a result.
 What's more, since head trauma has a tendency to affect the eyes' ability to work together, head injury victims commonly experience headaches, dizziness or nausea, especially when they try to focus on moving objects.

 Santa Monica Personal Injury Attorney

 Vision loss is one of the most devastating consequences of being involved in an injurious accident.
 Head injuries are extremely common in car accidents, bus accidents, bicycle accidents, motorcycle accidents,

 pedestrian accidents and workplace accidents.
 Since our vision is so important to our daily functions, as well as our cognitive and motor abilities, vision loss must be taken seriously.